sondermc/iac_nextmove/README.md

 - when making this plan, keep in mind:
 - Is there a possibility to adept the new-way-of-working without breaking the old way of working?
 - if not, is it a plan to rebuild a new service?
+- As long as there are no items on this list, the content of the list should be part of your day-to-day operations, until the list is empty.
+This is the only good reason to drop the list.

 ___
 ## Lessons Learned